-20.8 MPLAB ICD In-Circuit Debugger
+21.8 MPLAB ICD In-Circuit Debugger

 Microchip's In-Circuit Debugger, MPLAB ICD, is a powerful, low cost, run-time development tool.
-This tool is based on the FLASH PIC16F87X and can be used to develop for this and other PICmicro microcontrollers from the PIC16CXXX family.
-The MPLAB ICD utilizes the in-circuit debugging capability built into the PIC16F87X.
+This tool is based on the FLASH PICmicro MCUs and can be used to develop for this and other PICmicro microcontrollers.
+The MPLAB ICD utilizes the in-circuit debugging capability built into the FLASH devices.
 This feature, along with Microchip's In-Circuit Serial ProgrammingTM protocol, offers cost-effective in-circuit FLASH debugging from the graphical user interface of the MPLAB Integrated Development Environment.
 This enables a designer to develop and debug source code by watching variables, single-stepping and setting break points.
 Running at full speed enables testing hardware in real-time.

-20.9 PRO MATE II Universal Device Programmer
+21.9 PRO MATE II Universal Device Programmer